-- The instrumented study area comprises many further environmental sources that generate seismic signals with frequencies above 1 Hz.
-Fig. 5 a shows a 24 h PSD as an example.
-From 4 am to 9 pm (UTC time, i.e., -2 h to local time) there are pulses of seismic activity in the 5-80 Hz range, occurring every 20 minutes.
-Until 2 am there is continuous activity with frequencies above 30 Hz and over the day there is a progressively decreasing signal between 5 and 15 Hz, which in general depicts the runoff of the Weisse Lütschine (FOEN, 2017), the main river draining the Lauterbrunnen Valley, and is in agreement with the seismic signature of turbulent water flow (Gimbert et al., 2014).
-Around 2:45 am, 5:10 am and 5:50 pm and 6:05 pm there are - 10 seismic events with very low frequency content (maximum energy below 2 Hz).
-Fig. 5 c shows that the seismic properties of all these other sources can be very similar to the waveforms of rockfalls.
-Between 4 am and 9 pm (UTC time) a train runs every 20 minutes between Mürren and the cable car station of Lauterbrunnen.
-The passage of this train is recorded in a repeating succession of spikes of seismic energy in the PSD from Fig. 5 a.
-Although this signature is easily discernible because it repeats at expected times during the day (i.e., Swiss trains always run on time), it also shows two distinct peaks that cross the STA- - 15 LTA-ratio start and end thresholds for rockfall detection, and it shows similar amplitudes and amplitude differences between the recording stations.
-Also the SNR values are comparable with those of rockfalls.
-The second panel of Fig. 5 c shows the impact of rain drops on the ground above the seismic sensor.
-Attribution of this signal to rain drops is based on the notion that these
+The instrumented study area comprises many further environmental sources that generate seismic signals with frequencies above 1 Hz.
+Figure 5a shows a 24 h PSD as an example.
+From 04:00 to 21:00 (UTC, i.e. -2h to local time) there are pulses of seismic activity in the 5-80 Hz range, occurring every 20 min.
+Until 02:00 there is continuous activity with frequencies above 30 Hz and over the day there is a progressively decreasing signal between 5 and 15 Hz, which in general depicts the runoff of the Weisse Lütschine (FOEN, 2017), the main river draining the Lauterbrunnen Valley, and is in agreement with the seismic signature of turbulent water flow (Gimbert et al., 2014).
+Around 02:45, 05:10 and 17:50 and 18:05 there are seismic events with very low frequency content (maximum energy below 2 Hz).
+Figure 5c shows that the seismic properties of all these other sources can be very similar to the waveforms of rockfalls.
+Between 04:00 and 21:00 (UTC) a train runs every 20 min between Mürren and the cable car station of Lauterbrunnen.
+The passage of this train is recorded in a repeating succession of spikes of seismic energy in the PSD from Fig. 5a.
+Although this signature is easily discernible because it repeats at expected times during the day (i.e. Swiss trains always run on time), it also shows two distinct peaks that cross the STA-LTA-ratio start and end thresholds for rockfall detection, and it shows similar amplitudes and amplitude differences between the recording stations.
+Also, the SNR values are comparable with those of rockfalls.
+The second panel of Fig. 5c shows the impact of rain drops on the ground above the seismic sensor.
+Attribution of this signal to rain drops is based on the notion that these irregular short pulses only occurred during rainy conditions (Fig. 6a and b) and, furthermore, were predominantly registered by stations under forest cover in contrast to sensors deployed at grass-covered sites (Fig. 6c versus d).
+We attribute this phenomenon to trees collecting small rain drops and releasing them after some time as larger drops.
+Trees continue to release such drops even after the atmospheric rain input has stopped.
+In contrast, grass covered areas receive the precipitation directly and are subject to systematically smaller drops, especially during gentle rain events.
+The irregular occurrence of the seismic pulses makes an origin due to passing animals or humans unlikely, as one would expect a growing and decreasing amplitude during approaching, passing and leaving the station (a signature inherent to many base jumpers hiking past the stations on top of the cliff during sunny days).
+The signal of a raindrop is also similar to the rockfall signal although it contains seismic energy over nearly the entire frequency range and lasts less than half a second.
+Such signals can trigger the STA-LTA-ratio algorithm if they were recorded by chance at more than two stations within the defined maximum time window of 1.75 s.
+The last panel of Fig. 5c shows an earthquake.
+The signal